Meet our Admission Officers

-Art Rodriguez, Senior Associate Dean & Director of Admissions
+Adam Sapp, Senior Associate Dean & Director of Admissions

-Joel Hart, Senior Assistant Dean of Admissions
+Joel Hart, Associate Dean of Admissions

 Joel finds it easier just to tell people he grew up in “The South,” rather than listing out the four states he lived in there at one time or another.
 He graduated from Vanderbilt University with a double major in political science and religious studies and a minor in European history.
 After stints in the admissions offices of his alma mater and the University of Pennsylvania, Joel moved to beautiful Southern California to join Pomona College.
 In his spare time, Joel’s interests can be summed up with “good food, black coffee, and world travel.”
 He lives in Los Angeles with his husband and a retired racing greyhound.
 He has a master's in education from the University of Southern California.

-Conor O'Rourke '03, Assistant Dean of Admissions
+Conor O'Rourke '03, Senior Assistant Dean of Admissions

 California: Pasadena, Glendale

 Originally, from Oregon, by way of Alaska, Conor is a Pomona graduate from the Class of 2003.
 After graduation, Conor headed to New England where he worked for an educational enrichment program based out of Boston before heading back to school for his master’s in Higher Education Student Affairs from the University of Connecticut.
 Upon completion, he opted for a temporary hiatus from higher education to pursue his interest in gourmet coffee roasting by moving to a small town in Western Australia and working at a small coffee shop located just a few steps from the aquamarine waters of the Indian Ocean.
-After perfecting his roasting skills, he headed back to U.S. where he worked as a middle school history teacher at an all-girls school in Los Angeles before finally making it back home to Pomona College and joining the Admissions staff in 2010.
+After perfecting his roasting skills, he headed back to the U.S. where he worked as a middle school history teacher at an all-girls school in Los Angeles before finally making it back home to Pomona College and joining the Admissions staff in 2010.